npezza93/redi_search/README.md

 # => prefix_users_development
 ```

+Integrating RediSearch into a model will also add `User.spellcheck` which
+behaves the same as the [spellcheck method](#spellcheck) on `RediSearch::Index`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+Then, run
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-You can also start a rails console if you `cd` into `test/dummy`.
+`rake test` to run the tests.
+You can also run `bin/console` for an interactive
+prompt that will allow you to experiment.
+You can also start a rails console if
+you `cd` into `test/dummy`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, execute `bin/publish (major|minor|patch)` which will update the version number in `version.rb`, create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).